spicelang/spice/media/specs/heap-specifier.md

 that the non-heap pointer does not have to free its memory, as it does not own it.
 The memory is still owned by the `heap` pointer, and the memory will be freed when the `heap` pointer goes out of scope.

+When assigning a `heap` pointer to a reference to a `heap` pointer, it results in a non-owning reference.

 When assigning a `heap` pointer to another `heap` pointer, the memory is not copied, but the ownership gets transferred to the left hand side variable.
-This means that the original `heap` pointer will get the value `nil` and is no longer responsible for freeing the memory.
-This is done to prevent double freeing of the memory.
+This means that the original `heap` variable is no longer responsible for freeing the memory, instead the new `heap` variable is.
+This is done to prevent double freeing of the underlying memory.

 Assigning a non-heap pointer to a `heap` pointer is not allowed, as the non-heap pointer does not own the memory which it points to.